Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Background and Historical Overview of LIGO Calibration

 The fundamental quantities that define the response of the detector are the amount of power circulating in the \FP cavities, the mass of the cavity mirrors (including that of the suspension that supports them), and the frequency tracking and/or timing system.
 The technical quantities that are critical for characterizing the control system surrounding that response are electronic, defined by functions converting current to voltage, raw to conditioned voltage, or voltage to current.
 These fundamental and technical quantities must be measured with high accuracy and precision in order to limit the amount of systematic error and uncertainty in the calibrated detector output.

 Searches for gravitational waves are only quadratically sensitive to detector calibration systematic error or uncertainty~\cite{allen1996ligo,lindblom2008model,brady2008interpreting}.
-Thus, collective systematic error and uncertainty in the calibrated data below 10\% / 10~deg in magnitude / phase, respectively, independent of frequency and time has not limited \emph{detection}.
+Thus, collective systematic error and uncertainty in the calibrated data below 10\% in magnitude and 10~deg in phase, independent of frequency and time has not limited \emph{detection}.
 However, once detected, the process of estimating the astrophysical source properties of the gravitational wave is linear in detector calibration uncertainty and systematic error~\cite{payne2020gravitational,vitale2021physical,essick2022calibration,huang2025impact,yousuf2023effects,Sinha2025}.
-As such, we now strive for a calibration systematic error and uncertainty that is less than 1\% / 1~deg in magnitude / phase, as we expect signals with high signal-to-noise ratios in the upcoming observing runs.
-Such standards in calibration will allow for precise and accurate claims about the subtleties of the waveform's astrophysical source properties.
-In order to characterize the uncertainty and systematic error at this level, we strive for our absolute reference network to have precision and accuracy less than 0.1\% / 0.1~deg in magnitude / phase.
+Additionally, calibration uncertainty has been shown to always reduce the sensitivity of modeled searches for gravitational waves \cite{PhysRevD.105.082002}.
+As such, we now strive for a calibration systematic error and uncertainty that is less than 1\% in magnitude and 1~deg in phase, as we expect signals with high signal-to-noise ratios in the upcoming observing runs.
+Such standards in calibration will allow for precise and accurate claims about the subtleties of astrophysical source properties derived from gravitational waveforms.
+In order to characterize the uncertainty and systematic error at this level, we strive for our absolute reference network to have precision and accuracy less than 0.1\% in magnitude and 0.1~deg in phase.
 This subsection highlights the work done to-date on achieving such a network.